-#4: Put Together Your Own Personal Planning Team
+4: Put Together Your Own Personal Planning Team

 If you can’t afford a wedding planner, assign one of your super-organized friends as your wedding coordinator.
 This person should be hands-on and known to (delight in planning everyone’s birthday parties) with the task of your wedding day coordination as well as your pre-wedding planning buddy.
 You gotta give that role to somebody if you don’t want to see your wedding going the way you didn’t anticipate.
 Be sure to give her the white wedding planning checklist\and phone number of all your vendors to work with, – and you can be the wedding planning project manager, responsible for following up with everyone who’s helping you while using our wedding day itinerary as a guide to know when every task must be done.
 Here are helpful guides to help you organize your team of helpers and how to delegate tasks to them:

 - Wedding Day Coordination Checklist

 #5: Save Cost on Wedding Venue Decoration

 Find an open field/ garden with a natural scene.
 Or a hall with neutral walls and floors – no dramatic wall and floor colours but with a great ambiance – so that your venue still looks amazing without needing any or an extensive decoration – and you’ll not have spent any money on venue decoration.
 Also have tables and chairs be covered in a simple neutral-coloured cover-cloth.
-Did you know that the wedding cake is also part of the wedding decoration so that when you place a simple wedding cake in your reception venue, that cake enhances the room decor.
+Did you know that the wedding cake is also part of the wedding decoration so that when you place a simple wedding cake at your reception venue, that cake enhances the room decor?
 By all means avoid colour-riot, rainbow-coloured reception venue decor.
 The secret to appealing design and decoration is “less is more”.